-2.1.
-Northumberland County Council is focussing on the preparation of one Development Plan Document - a single Local Plan for Northumberland.
-The profile for the proposed Local Development Document, including a brief description of the role and content of the Development Plan Document and the key milestones in its preparation are set out in Appendix 1.

-2.2.
-The Northumberland Local Plan will:

-- Set the strategic planning policies of the Council; - Provide the planning principles, including detailed development management policies to guide future development and planning decisions in Northumberland5 from 2016-2036; - Set the general scale and distribution of new development which is required to meet Northumberland's needs to 2036; - Include strategic allocations as well as detailed land allocations and designations; and - Include site specific proposals for the development, protection and conservation of land.

-2.3.
-Once adopted the Local Plan will supersede:
+- 2.1 Northumberland County Council is focussing on the preparation of two Development Plan Documents a Local Plan for Northumberland and a Northumberland Gypsy and Traveller and Travelling Showpeople Local Plan.
+The profile for the proposed Development Plan Documents, including a brief description of the role, content and the key milestones in their preparation are set out in Appendices 1 and 2. - 2.2 The Northumberland Local Plan will: - Set the strategic planning policies of the Council; - Provide the planning principles, including detailed development management policies to guide future development and planning decisions in Northumberland from 2016 to 2036; - Set the general scale and distribution of new development which is required to meet Northumberland's needs to 2036; - Include strategic allocations as well as detailed land allocations and designations; and; - Include site specific proposals for the development, protection and conservation of land. - 2.3 The Northumberland Gypsy and Traveller and Travelling Showpeople Local Plan will: - Set spatial planning policy to guide provision for the needs of the Gypsy and Traveller and Travelling Showpeople communities within Northumberland; - Identifying areas of search for longer term needs and/or allocating land for shorter to medium term needs, in line with identified future accommodation requirements of Gypsies and Travellers and Travelling Showpeople during the period of the Local Plan and; - Set out criteria based policies that guide the determination of any planning applications for future accommodation or related requirements that are specific to the Gypsy and Traveller and Travelling Showpeople communities. - 2.4 Once adopted the Northumberland Local Plan and the Northumberland Gypsy and Traveller and Travelling Showpeople Local Plan will supersede: - The saved Policy S5 of the Northumberland County and National Park Joint Structure Plan Alteration (February 2005); - The Core Strategies of the former Local Authorities of Alnwick (2007), Blyth Valley (2007), and Tynedale (2007) and the Blyth Valley Development Control Policies DPD (2007);and - The saved Local Plan policies (under the Secretary of State's Direction) of the Northumberland Minerals Local Plan (2000), Northumberland Waste Local Plan

+&lt;sup>5 Excluding Northumberland National Park which is a separate Local Planning Authority and has separate adopted planning policies.

-- The saved Policy S5 of the Northumberland County and National Park Joint Structure Plan Alteration (February 2005); - The Core Strategies of the former Local Authorities of Alnwick (2007), Blyth Valley (2007), and Tynedale (2007) and the Blyth Valley Development Control Policies DPD (2007);and - The saved Local Plan policies (under the Secretary of State's Direction) of the Northumberland Minerals Local Plan (2000), Northumberland Waste Local Plan (2001), Alnwick District Wide Local Plan (1997), Berwick upon Tweed Local Plan (1999), Blyth Valley District Local Plan (1999), Castle Morpeth District Local Plan (2003), Tynedale District Local Plan (2000), and Wansbeck District Local Plan (2007). - 2.4.
-As explained in section 1, the Council can produce Supplementary Planning Documents (SPDs), which provide additional advice and information relating to specific policies or proposals in a Development Plan Document.
+(2001), Alnwick District Wide Local Plan (1997), Berwick upon Tweed Local Plan (1999), Blyth Valley District Local Plan (1999), Castle Morpeth District Local Plan (2003), Tynedale District Local Plan (2000), and Wansbeck District Local Plan (2007).

+- 2.5 As explained in section 1, the Council can produce Supplementary Planning Documents (SPDs), which provide additional advice and information relating to specific policies or proposals in a Development Plan Document.
 To date the Council has identified the following SPDs, it should be noted that other SPDs may be identified in future:

+- Affordable Housing SPD;

+- Renewable Energy SPD;

+- Design SPD; and

+- Hot Food Takeaway SPD.

-2.5.
-There are no requirements to set out the details on the production of SPDs within the LDS.
-However, the Council will include details once timetables have been identified
+- 2.6 There are no requirements to set out the details on the production of SPDs within the LDS.
+However, the Council will include details once timetables have been identified.

-How will the DPDs be prepared?
+How will the Development Plan Documents be prepared?